Gamewatchers Safaris Limited and Porini Safari Camps Mission Statement

 How we started the Conservancy Concept

-These were followed by the establishment of two more conservancies in the Mara: the 11,000 acre Motorogi Conservancy and the 50,000 acre Naboisho Conservancy.
-We have now renamed the Olare Orok Conservancy and Motorogi Conservancy to Olare Motorogi Conservancy as the two conservancies are adjacent and managed as one entity of 33,000 acres.
+Ol Kinyei and OOC were followed by the establishment of two more conservancies in the Mara: the 11,000 acre Motorogi Conservancy and the 50,000 acre Naboisho Conservancy.
+The Olare Orok Conservancy and Motorogi Conservancy were then re-named to Olare Motorogi Conservancy as the two conservancies are adjacent and managed as one entity of 33,000 acres.